 This year seems to be the year of firsts for so many things.
 When developing recipes, I tend to gather seasonal ingredients earlier than most, and found early on that pumpkin wasn’t as easy to come by this year.
 I reverted back to my initial technique of skipping the can, and making my own.
 I hope you find this technique helpful, if you run into the same issue.

-- The most obvious difference is color.
+- How does fresh pumpkin vary from canned pumpkin?
+The most obvious difference is color.
 Fresh pumpkin leans more toward yellow tones than the dark orange canned pumpkin you’re most accustomed to.
 If that bothers you, you could add food coloring when using it in baked goods but, it’s not necessary.

-- The texture is noticeably different.
+- The texture of homemade pumpkin is noticeably different.
 When pureed, it’s creamy and tastes slightly sweeter than canned pumpkin.

-- The flavor is superior.
+- The flavor of homemade pumpkin puree is superior.
 The true pumpkin flavor really shines through, and it’s surprisingly mild.

-- You can use it in the same amounts as you would canned pumpkin.
+- You can use this pumpkin puree in the same amounts as you would canned pumpkin.

 - Fresh Pureed pumpkin will keep for up to one week in the fridge and up to 3 months frozen.